 Before you can cook the perfect steak, you need to match the cut of meat with the correct cooking method.

 Let's start with some high-end steakhouse cuts.
+They're some of the best steaks for grilling.
 These tender steaks are pricey.
 For the most part, they need very little adornment.
 Some salt and a hot grill, and these steaks are melt-in-the-mouth scrumptious.

 Ribeye (aka Delmonico, Spencer, Entrecote).
 Either bone-in or boneless, a ribeye is essentially a thick slice of prime rib served as a steak.
 Lots of flavorful marbling with a very meaty flavor, the ribeye is a prime candidate for quick, high-heat cooking on the grill or skillet.